abhishek401k/AbnormalAIchallenge/README.md

    ```

 This command will:
-- Start PostgreSQL for the backend database.
+ Start PostgreSQL for the backend database.
-- Build and run the Django backend.
+ Build and run the Django backend.
-- Build and run the React frontend served by Nginx.
+ Build and run the React frontend served by Nginx.

 ## Usage
--Backend: Access the Django admin at http://localhost:8000/admin/ (if you've set up admin credentials).
+Backend: Access the Django admin at http://localhost:8000/admin/ (if you've set up admin credentials).
--Frontend: Visit http://localhost:3000/ to interact with the UI.
+Frontend: Visit http://localhost:3000/ to interact with the UI.

 Configuration
 Environment Variables: Sensitive configurations are managed through environment variables in ```docker-compose.yml```.
 Ensure ```SECRET_KEY``` for Django is securely set before production use.